ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Overview

+The information in this section is about passwords for:

+- multi-user systems
-The information in this section is about passwords for multi-user systems, or systems that provide services for sensitive material such as contracts, or personal data or information.
+- services for sensitive material such as contracts, or personal data

 Begin by reading the information in the [Basic passwords](#basic-passwords) and [Advanced passwords](#advanced-passwords) sections, then continue here.

 ### Things to do (users)

-Choose a password that has:
+Choose a password that is:

-- A minimum of XX(64?) characters.
+- at least XX(64?) characters
-- A mix of upper case and lower case characters.
+- a mix of upper case and lower case characters
-- A mix of alphabetic, numeric and special characters.
+- a mix of alphabetic, numeric and special characters
-- No two consecutive repeating characters.
+- no two consecutive repeating characters
-- Not already been used for any other account on any other system.
+- not already used for any other account on any other system

 ### Things to do (systems)

-- Review the technical risk assessment to confirm what additional access controls are required, in addition to passwords.
+- review the technical risk assessment to confirm what extra access controls are needed, besides passwords

 <table border='1'>
 <tr>